Ewa Junczyk-Ziomecka

 Ewa Junczyk-Ziomecka (['ɛva 'junt͡ʂɨk-ʑɔ'mɛt͡ska]; born 19 May 1949) is a Polish lawyer, journalist, and former politician who served as secretary of state in the Chancellery of the President of the Republic of Poland under Lech Kaczyński between 2008 and 2010.

-In 2010 Junczyk-Ziomecka was appointed Consul General of the Republic of Poland in New York, a position she held until 2014.
+In 2010 Junczyk-Ziomecka was appointed Consul General of Poland, New York City, a position she held until 2014.
 On 19 January 2015, after completing the consular mission, she became the president of the Jan Karski Educational Foundation.